freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 1860.1

-Add Echo Average GPA of all students rounded to two decimal places:
+ :sunglasses: Add new `echo` command at the bottom of the script.
+Make this one say, `Average GPA of all students rounded to two decimal places:`

 #### HINTS